Bedrock Knowledge Bases & RAG

 AWS Bedrock is a fully managed service for accessing and customizing pre-trained foundation models — you choose a model, fine-tune it with your data, and deploy it through an API without managing infrastructure.
 SageMaker is a comprehensive ML platform for building, training, and deploying custom models from scratch.
 Use Bedrock when you want to leverage existing foundation models; use SageMaker when you need to train entirely custom models on your own datasets.

-Bedrock provides access to foundation models from Anthropic (Claude), Meta (Llama), Mistral AI, Cohere, Stability AI, and Amazon (Titan).
-Each model family has different strengths — Claude excels at complex reasoning and analysis, Llama is strong for general-purpose tasks, Stability AI specializes in image generation, and Amazon Titan offers cost-effective text and embedding capabilities.
+Bedrock provides access to foundation models from Anthropic (Claude 4 family — Opus, Sonnet, Haiku), Meta (Llama 4), Mistral AI, Cohere, Stability AI, and Amazon (Nova Micro/Lite/Pro/Premier, plus the legacy Titan family).
+Each model family has different strengths — Claude excels at complex reasoning and long-document analysis, Llama is strong for general-purpose tasks and fine-tuning, Stability AI specializes in image generation, and Amazon Nova offers the best price/performance for high-volume classification, extraction, and routing.
 We help you select the right model for your use case.

 Bedrock offers two pricing models: On-Demand pricing charges per input and output token (starting from fractions of a cent per 1,000 tokens), and Provisioned Throughput provides dedicated capacity at a fixed hourly rate for predictable, high-volume workloads.
 Costs vary by model — smaller models like Titan are significantly cheaper than larger models like Claude.
 We help you optimize model selection and usage patterns to control costs.